Anmol563/InternshipAI/README.md

 # InternshipAI
 This project was built to solve the common challenge of matching interns to suitable projects within a large scheme.
+Instead of manual sorting, this tool leverages a powerful Large Language Model (LLM) to create a dynamic and interactive recommendation experience.
+An intern simply provides their skills and interests, and the AI assistant returns a curated list of suitable roles, and can even answer follow-up questions.